Namibnat/react-webpack-django-config-notes/notes.md

 ### Get a "Hello World" React App to work

-**Right, so we can get something simple working, but lets use "Webpack Manifest Loader" to help us get React into the picture.**
+**Right, so we can get something simple working.
+Now, lets step it up to use "Webpack Manifest Loader" and bring React into the picture.**

 I'm going to follow this blog post directly, so please consult it for more details and the 'why' behind what we're doing: